minnehack/website/content/prompts.md

 * Water – taking a circular approach to the world’s most precious resource, helping customers manage water through conservation, recycling and reuse.
    * Nintendo Switch
 * Food – keeping food safe all along the supply chain, preventing foodborne illnesses and ensuring safe, high-quality food for people around the world.
-   * Corsair K95 RGB Platinum XT Mechanical Keyboard & Logitech MX Master 3 Wireless Mouse
+   * Corsair K95 RGB Platinum XT Mechanical Keyboard and Logitech MX Master 3 Wireless Mouse
 * Health – protecting people and businesses from the risk of exposure to germs, keeping people healthy everywhere they eat, stay, play, shop and heal.
    * Bose QuietComfort 35 II Wireless Bluetooth Headphones
 * Climate – tackling climate change by increasing energy efficiency and reducing greenhouse gas emissions – for customers and in operations.